HKN-Dr-Everitts-Neighborhood/Curriculum-Graph/README.md

 Originally, the interactive tree example caught my eye; it might be worth trying to hack the tree code instead of writing our own from the ground up; on the other hand, it might be best to use the tree code as an example.

 A bunch of d3 tutorials can be found at https://github.com/mbostock/d3/wiki/Tutorials

+So our original intention was for everything to run in a browser, but we've since found that command line tools such as graphviz can do a much better job (although generating static graphs) - hence our use of nodejs; the svg format allows many features, such as tooltips and links, which allow for a decent amount of interactivity, though not quite as much as we had hoped for.

 Data Format
 ===========